 - Improved sleep habits

-Valerian or Melatonin may help improve your sleep.
-Supplements of vitamins B6 or B12 can help if you have a shortage.
+Valerian or melatonin may help improve your sleep.
+Supplements of vitamins B6 or B12 can help if you have low levels of these vitamins.

-Some people with depression respond best to medication.
-Antidepressants can interact with ARVs.
+Some people with depression respond best to medications.
+Antidepressants can interact with some ARVs.
 They must be used under the supervision of a health care provider who is familiar with your HIV treatment.
 Protease inhibitors have many interactions with antidepressants.

 Some health care providers also use psychostimulants, the drugs used to treat attention deficit disorder.